Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Applies to** : ARM and Data Plane OpenAPI(swagger) specs

-**Output Message** : The parameters should be arranged as the order in the path.
+**Output Message** : The parameters should be kept in the same order as they present in the path.

-**Description**: This rule ensure the parameters order should be arranged as the order in the path.
-This might introduce a breaking change when you're trying to fix it , so if there are violations that occur in an operation that already shipped in an existing version , you can suppress it.
+**Description**: The rule is to ensure the parameters in the same order as they are ranked in the path.
+Since it can introduce a breaking change when updating parameter order, for services that have already shipped public versions, you may request to suppress the rule following the process documented here: https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/85/Swagger-Suppression-Process

 **CreatedAt**: November 8, 2021

 **LastModifiedAt**: November 8, 2021

-**Why this rule is important**: autorest (and therefore) SDK generates parameter in the exact order of the Swagger.
-There are special cases: body is always last, and required comes before optional, but for the rest it follows the order.
+**Why this rule is important**: AutoRest generates SDKs with parameters in the order as they are defined in the Swagger.
+The only exceptional cases are:
+1. 'body' should be always at last;
+2. 'required' should be always placed before 'optional'

 **How to fix the violation**:
 re-order the parameters as the order in the api path.